MrPowers/mungingdata/docs/python/writing-parquet-pandas-pyspark-koalas.md

   - "python"
 ---

+# Writing Parquet Files in Python with Pandas, PySpark, and Koalas

 This blog post shows how to convert a CSV file to Parquet with Pandas, Spark, [PyArrow](https://mungingdata.com/pyarrow/parquet-metadata-min-max-statistics/) and [Dask](https://mungingdata.com/dask/read-csv-to-parquet/).

 It discusses the pros and cons of each approach and explains how both approaches can happily coexist in the same ecosystem.